The Historical Origins Of Taoism:

 Qigong & Inner Alchemy:

 This emphasis within Taoism of cultivating intuitive, non-conceptual forms of knowing is seen also in its abundance of meditation, Inner Alchemy and qigong forms – practices which focus our awareness on our breath and the flow of qi (life-force) through our bodies.
-It's also exemplified in the Taoist practice of “aimless wandering” through the natural world – a practice that reconnects us with a child-like curiosity and playfulness, at the same time teaching us how to communicate with the spirits of trees, rocks, mountains and flowers; as well as through intuitive healing forms such as the Yuen Method.
+It's also exemplified in the Taoist practice of “aimless wandering” through the natural world – a practice that reconnects us with a child-like curiosity and playfulness, at the same time teaching us how to communicate with the spirits of trees, rocks, mountains and flowers.

 Taoist Ritual, Divination, Art & Medicine: